-Student can register with the DSS at any time but we would strongly advise students who need supports for lectures and exams to register with the Disability Support Service (DSS) as early in the academic year as possible.
+Student can register with the DSS at any time but we would strongly advise students who need supports for lectures and exams to register with the Disability Support Service (DSS) as early as possible in the academic year.

 Who can register with the DSS?